 - 1 apple

-- Peel turnips and sweet potatoes and cut into small (1/2 inch) cubes
+- Peel turnips and sweet potatoes and cut into ½ inch cubes.

-- Grease 2 large baking sheets with oil and evenly spread the turnips and sweet potatoes on them (Depending on the size of your baking sheets, it may take another baking sheet or a couple rounds to fit them all)
+- Grease 2 large baking sheets with oil and evenly spread the turnips and sweet potatoes in them.

-- Sprinkle with some of the garlic, sage, rosemary, thyme, oregano, turmeric, pepper and salt and toss with your hands.
+- Sprinkle with some of the garlic powder, sage, rosemary, thyme, oregano, turmeric, pepper and salt and toss with your hands.

-- Put into oven and bake for about an hour until they are soft and starting to brown... toss a few times to brown evenly.
+- Put into oven and bake for about an hour until they are soft and starting to brown, tossing a few times to brown evenly.

-- Finely dice the onions, and celery and add to the pan once the sausage has cooked.
+- Add the onion and celery to the pan once the sausage has cooked.
 You might need to add more oil.

-- Once turnips and sweet potatoes are done, mix with the sausage/onion/celery/apple/mushroom combination and continue mixing until well incorporated and starting to clump together.
+- Once turnips and sweet potatoes are done, mix with the sausage/onion/celery/apple/mushroom mixture and continue mixing until well incorporated and starting to clump together.

-- Transfer to a greased 9x19 baking dish and warm in oven if serving immediately or put in fridge, covered.
+- Transfer to a greased 9x13 baking dish and warm in oven if serving immediately or put in refrigerator, covered, if using later.